 There is a great need for more foster carers.
 Children enter foster care through no fault of their own.
 Children and young people are removed into foster care because their birth family is unable to look after them.
 In NSW there are over 20,000 children and young people in need of care, but fewer than 13,500 households authorised to provide it.
 Every year another 2500 children enter the foster care system.
 Each night approximately 100 children sleep in motel rooms because there is no family placement available to them.

 Foster care (or Out-of-Home-Care) is where children under the age of 18 are unable to live with their birth parents for any reason and are taken into the care of the state.
 In NSW the child protection body (Family and Community Services or FACS) outsources the provision of foster care to agencies like Stretch-A-Family that are accredited by the Office of the Children’s Guardian.
 The reasons children and young people enter care may include family breakdown, abuse and neglect, or a parent’s physical and mental illness or drug and alcohol problems.

-Because of this, there are many children & young people in need of foster care who have often experienced a lot of emotional upheaval, loss and rejection.
-The move from a familiar environment into an unknown one therefore may not always be easy.
-The young person may have lost trust in adults or family life generally, have low self esteem and display behaviours which are a result of coming to terms with previous abuse and difficult experiences.
+Many children & young people in need of foster care have experienced emotional upheaval, loss and rejection.
+The move from a familiar environment into an unknown one is rarely easy, even when children are safer in foster care.
+The young person may have lost trust in adults or family life generally, have low self-esteem and display behaviours which are a result of coming to terms with previous abuse and traumatic experiences.